 Once you have established minimum stock levels, you need a way to know when parts fall below those levels and communicate that to logistics personnel.
 This takes the guesswork out of reordering and reduces the chances of over and understocking.
 You should also track all purchase orders for inventory.
 This will help you measure all maintenance-related activities and their financial impact at the end of the year.
 Having this data will also give you a great baseline to make future decisions on inventory.

 4. Managing inventory at multiple locations

 Standardized inventory management systems and processes are crucial if your organization has multiple sites.
-Having the ability to track parts and supplies in various storage locations at numerous facilities gives your technicians a huge advantage.
-If a supplier is understocked, requires large minimum order quantities, or has slow lead-times, it could mean a big delay in getting critical parts.
-If you need inventory fast, or if a part is obsolete, it’s usually quicker to ship the part from another site.
-Having access to resources from multiple sites can save you in this type of emergency, but it relies on good communication and up-to-date data.
+The ability to track parts and supplies in various storage locations at numerous facilities gives your technicians a huge advantage.
+If a supplier is understocked, requires large minimum order quantities, or has slow lead times, it could mean a big delay in getting critical parts.
+If you need inventory fast, or if a part is obsolete, it’s usually quicker to ship it from another site.
+Access to resources from multiple sites can save you in this type of emergency, but it relies on good communication and up-to-date data.

 5. Eliminate obsolete parts